sot/mica/doc/index.rst

 ACA Diagnostic module
 ---------------------

-The :mod:`mica.archive.aca_hdr3` module works with Header 3 data from 8x8 ACA L0 image data.
-An MSID class and MSIDset class are provided to fetch pseudo-MSIDs and return masked array data structures to work with them.
+The :mod:`mica.archive.aca_hdr3` module works with Header 3 data (extended ACA diagnostic telemetry) available in 8x8 ACA L0 image data.
+The module provies an MSID class and MSIDset class to fetch these data as "pseudo-MSIDs" and return masked array data structures.
+See :doc:`Header 3 Pseudo-MSIDs <hdr3_only_msids>` for the list
+of available pseudo-MSIDs.

    >>> from mica.archive import aca_hdr3
    >>> ccd_temp = aca_hdr3.MSID('ccd_temp', '2012:001', '2012:020')